Courses

 Prior knowledge

-This course is an advanced course for neuroscience.
-It assumes a basic knowledge of cellular biology and neurobiology.
-Passing the “Introduction to Neuroscience course” or equivalent previous course work elsewhere is required.
+Basic knowledge of cellular biology and neurobiology.
+Passing “Introduction to Neuroscience” or equivalent is required.

 3 Term